 Where to Start

-Load boards are a common freight finding tool.
+To book your own loads, load boards, such as the DAT load board, are a common freight finding tool.
+This is something you can spend time on while sitting at a truckstop, but you need to focus on using the best load board that will give you real-time notifications of new loads that fit your criteria.
 Load boards allow you access to any broker or shipper (within the load board network) who is looking for your specific type of carrier to haul their freight.
 This allows you to cast the widest net to find customers, brokers, and shippers.

 Load boards can be as different as the companies they supply.
 Before making a commitment to a load board, make sure you are getting the best service for your company.
 You want a load board with a large selection of your preferred lanes and a high demand for your type of equipment.
 Free trials are the best way to test the market before making a financial investment.
 (Note, some load boards do not advertise free trials but will offer them to you if you ask.)

 Most of the loads posted to load boards are from freight brokers, but the best-paying loads are usually never posted.
 Having a good relationship with a freight broker and delivering outstanding service can result in becoming a preferred carrier, which means the broker will give you the first shot at some of the best-paying loads before they are posted to a load board.
 Always make sure to work with several different brokers, though.
 Freight rates constantly change, and you should always compare rates between brokers to make sure you are getting the best-paying loads for your business.

 Prospecting is the process of identifying and reaching out to potential customers in order to generate new business.
 For trucking companies, this can mean identifying and reaching out to businesses that need freight moved, such as manufacturers, wholesalers, and retailers.
 A good place to start is to research local businesses in your area that might need transportation services.
 Additionally, there are online databases and directories that can help you find potential customers, such as the government’s System for Award Management (SAM.gov).